PattersonWeedLab/IWGC_annotation_pipeline/README.md

 ----------------

+# Summary of Annotation Pipeline

+## Summary of Structural Annotation

-# Summary of Functional Annotation
+## Summary of Functional Annotation

 ## 1. Isoform Selection
 * Isoforms are selected using [AGAT](https://github.com/NBISweden/AGAT) which